MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-import-excel-workbooks.md

 >
 >

 Once a workbook is selected, Power BI Desktop analyzes the workbook and converts it into a Power BI Desktop file (.pbix).
-Note that this is a one-time event; once the Power BI Desktop file is created with these steps, the Power BI Desktop file has no dependence on the original Excel workbook, and can be modified or changed (and saved, and shared) without affecting the original workbook.
+This action is a one-time event; once the Power BI Desktop file is created with these steps, the Power BI Desktop file has no dependence on the original Excel workbook, and can be modified or changed (and saved, and shared) without affecting the original workbook.

 ![](media/desktop-import-excel-workbooks/importexceltopbi_2.png)